textioHQ/js-style-guide/README.md

 ## References

   <a name="references--prefer-const"></a><a name="2.1"></a>
+  TODO: Put caveat for using const on non-primitave objects
   - [2.1](#references--prefer-const) Use `const` for all of your references; avoid using `var`. eslint: [`prefer-const`](https://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](https://eslint.org/docs/rules/no-const-assign.html)

     > Why?
 This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.